 However, a human can only survive for three to seven days without water.

 Living organisms have five basic needs for survival.
 Food and water are only two of the things that organisms need to survive.
-Take a moment to make a list of five things you need to stay alive and discuss your list with your teacher or parent.
+Take a moment to make a list of five things you need to stay alive.

 Take out your Living Things Notebook.
 If you need another copy, print the Living Things Notebook from Downloadable Resources in the right-hand sidebar and fill in the blanks as you read.
 If you have not yet completed the previous Related Lessons in our Living Things series, you will find them there as well.

 All organisms have five basic needs to survive:

 Water is needed for the organism to maintain homeostasis.
 Homeostasis is the ability to maintain stable internal conditions.
 Water is needed at the cellular level, for digestion, and for the flow of nutrients throughout the organism.

 Food provides the energy that an organism needs to maintain homeostasis, grow, reproduce, and respond to its surroundings.
 For animals, food may come in the form of insects, plants, and other animals.

 Plants get their food from the sun through photosynthesis and nutrients in the soil.
 Photosynthesis is the process that plants use to convert sunlight into food.

 - ideal temperature

 All organisms have an ideal temperature range.
 The shelter or habitat that an organism lives in must be able to provide the right temperature and air quality.